 - Basingstoke & Deane BC v Persons Unknown (2014) s.
 187B injunction – Acting in a case regarding threatened breach of planning control

-- Broxtowe BC v Scotia Aid Sierra Leone (2013-14) – Acting in relation to the non-domestic rates liability of trustees of charitable body
+- Broxtowe BC v Scotia Aid Sierra Leone (2015) rates liability of charity.

 Recent examples of Clive’s non-litigious work include: